infratographer/fertilesoil/README.md

 ### Tree Manager

 A sample server implementation is provided in as the `treeman` command that's built as part of this project.
+Further documentation exists in the [Tree Manager Server](docs/server.md) doc.

 ### Tree Client